-THE GLOBAL EDUNOMIX INDEX (GEI)
+THE GLOBAL EDUNOMIC INDEX (GEI)

 The GEI is an initiative designed to measure and assess the intersection between education, economics and investment.
 Our research is specifically directed toward the global education and investment communities to help make sense of the world’s rapid development of human capital and to measure how countries rise and fall based on a selection of critical performance measures.